-Check out our 6-minute overview video for a summary of this article
+Check out our 6-minute overview video for a summary of this article:

 To ensure that your GCPs process accurately and efficiently, it's imperative that DroneDeploy receives specific pieces of information for your project.

 Please review this guide prior to adding GCPs to a map.
 GCPs that follow this guide should take 10-30 minutes to preprocess (Step 5) and 10-20 minutes to complete in-browser tagging (Step 6).
 Your GCP map will then immediately begin processing as normal.

-However, GCPs with the following criteria will be easier and quicker to process
+GCPs with the following criteria will be easier and quicker to process

-- Requests contain 1000 images or less
+Requests containing 1000 images or less

 GCP targets are unobstructed and clearly marked with an X or checkerboard larger than 4 sqft.